Erik Prince: Democratic Republic of the Congo

+According to a Reuters report in February 2026, Prince deployed a private security force trained by Israelis to operate drones and help the D.R.Congo's army secure the strategic city of Uvira against Rwanda-backed AFC/M23 rebels.

 Personal life

 Prince lives in both Middleburg, Virginia, and Abu Dhabi, United Arab Emirates.
 He converted to Catholicism in 1992 and describes himself as a practicing member of the church.